mlx-optiq can see.

 Vendored, not a dependency

 mlx-optiq's value is in the language path: mixed-precision quantization, the MTP speculative decoder, mounted LoRA adapters, the mixed-precision KV cache.
 None of that lives in the vision libraries.
-So rather than take on mlx-vlm as a runtime dependency, we vendored just the Gemma-4 vision encoder into mlx-optiq and kept decoding in mlx-lm.
+So rather than take on mlx-vlm as a runtime dependency, we vendored just the vision encoders into mlx-optiq and kept decoding in mlx-lm.

 The vision front-end preprocesses the pixels, runs the vendored SigLIP tower, projects the result into the language model's hidden space, and scatters those soft tokens into the text-embedding sequence at the image-placeholder positions.
 From there mlx-lm decodes exactly as it does for text, with the same quantized weights, KV cache, and sampler.